 Income from royalties

 Who is it for?

 You are liable to pay income tax if you earn more than:

-If you are 65 years of age or older, the tax threshold (i.e. the amount above which income tax becomes payable) increases to R122 300.
+If you are 65 years of age to below 75 years, the tax threshold (i.e. the amount above which income tax becomes payable) is R135 150.

 If the following apply to you, you have to submit a tax return: